Greetings, I'm Todd

-In my professional career, I was most recently Senior Director of Design at MailChimp.
+Most recently, I was Senior Director of Design at MailChimp.
 During my three-and-a-half years at the company, I grew their in-house design discipline from a handful of individual contributors to a Design department of forty people.
 I was also the creative lead for pretty much everything which touched the MailChimp brand across product and marketing.
-I left the company in early 2018 to take a break from my career and dedicate more time to family, travel, and creative pursuits.

 Going back even further, ten years ago I was a co-founder and creative director of Super Deluxe.
-Hatched by me and a small team within Turner, Super Deluxe was one of the first original content networks on the web.
+Hatched by a small team within Turner, Super Deluxe was one of the first original content networks on the web.
 We pushed the boundaries of taste and decency with a daily editorial schedule of mind bending animations, comedic short films, and content which defied categorization.
 Super Deluxe is still alive today, and is (thankfully) just as weird and demented as ever.

 In my years before digital and tech, I lived in Charleston, South Carolina where I moonlighted as a public radio DJ hosting "The Kitchen Sink" and other music programs on SC Public Radio, wrote music reviews and features for newspapers and magazines, worked at Spoleto Festival, designed for print through agencies and freelance clients, and most importantly, met my future wife.